This article was written by Jungle Scout ecommerce experts with some assistance from artificial intelligence.

 Typically, when a customer chooses to subscribe to a product, they will receive a small base discount which is set and funded by the seller (and in some cases, an additional 5% from Amazon) ranging from 0% to 15% (more on the discounts below).

-- Initial sign-up order: The customer selects to subscribe in the Buy Box while choosing their desired frequency.
-Your offer must be in the Buy Box.
+- Initial sign-up order.
+The customer selects to subscribe in the Buy Box while choosing their desired frequency.

 You can see how Amazon’s Subscribe & Save would be beneficial to the buyer — but what about the sellers?